-- Make sure the chains are the right size for your tires.
+- ☐ Make sure the chains are the right size for your tires.
 Use only SAE Class "S" chains.
-Other types may damage your vehicle. - Use only Cable Type chains if your vehicle is equipped with the P225/55ZR16 or 245/45ZR17 tires.
-Use of SAE Class "S" chains or other types may damage your vehicle.

-do ar ut the chains on tightly with the ends held own securely.
-Verify that no chain touches ny wiring, brake lines, or fuel lines.
-Follow he chain manufacturer's instructions. or ar he rive slowly.
-If you can hear the chains rub bang against your vehicle, stop the vehicle and tighten the chains.
-If you continue to ear the chains rub or bang against your ehicle, remove the chains to prevent damage your vehicle. $\Box A$ void fully loading your vehicle if possible. af emove tire chains at the first opportunity fer using them on snow and ice.
+Other types may damage your vehicle. - □ Use only Cable Type chains if your vehicle is equipped with the P225/55HR16 or 245/45ZR17 tires.
+Use of SAE Class "S" chains or other types may damage your vehicle. - □ Put the chains on tightly with the ends held down securely.
+Verify that no chain touches any wiring, brake lines, or fuel lines.
+Follow the chain manufacturer's instructions. - □ Drive slowly.
+If you can hear the chains rub or bang against your vehicle, stop the vehicle and tighten the chains.
+If you continue to hear the chains rub or bang against your vehicle, remove the chains to prevent damage to your vehicle. - Avoid fully loading your vehicle if possible. - Remove tire chains at the first opportunity after using them on snow and ice.
 Do not use the chains on dry roads.